makerdao/market-maker-keeper/README.md

   --order-expiry ORDER_EXPIRY
                         Expiration time of created orders (in seconds) --order-expiry-threshold ORDER_EXPIRY_THRESHOLD
-                        Order expiration time at which order is considered already expired (in seconds) --min-eth-balance MIN_ETH_BALANCE
+                        How long before order expiration it is considered already expired (in seconds) --min-eth-balance MIN_ETH_BALANCE
                         Minimum ETH balance below which keeper will cease operation
-  --cancel-on-shutdown  Whether should cancel all open orders on RadarRelay on
+  --cancel-on-shutdown  Whether should cancel all open orders on keeper
-                        keeper shutdown
+                        shutdown
   --gas-price GAS_PRICE
                         Gas price (in Wei) --smart-gas-price     Use smart gas pricing strategy, based on the